The Theory Behind B-Cell Depletion

-Dr. Edwards has begun a larger. controlled, two-year study which will involve 160 rheumatoid arthritis patients in Europe, Australia, and Canada.
-For the study, Hoffman la Roche has contributed 30 percent of the cost of the drugs.
+Dr. Edwards conducted a larger, controlled, two-year study which involved 160 rheumatoid arthritis patients in Europe, Australia, and Canada.
+For the study, Hoffman la Roche contributed 30% of the cost of the drugs.

 It is thought that B-cell depletion therapy has the potential to also benefit patients with other autoimmune diseases such as:

 This latest development in the area of rheumatoid arthritis research appears so promising that the word "cure" has been tossed around in news reports.
 Realistically, however, much work lies ahead to confirm the positive results already seen.
 Dr. John Klippel, medical director of the Arthritis Foundation, was quoted as saying that the improvement and duration of response is much greater than what is usually seen.
 But, even if results are confirmed, it is likely to take from 5 to 7 years before the treatment would become available.

 Editor note: On 3/01/2006, Rituxan (rituximab) was FDA approved to be used in combination with methotrexate to treat rheumatoid arthritis by reducing the signs and symptoms in adult patients who have moderately-to-severely active rheumatoid arthritis and have failed one or more anti-TNF drugs e.g. Enbrel (etanercept), Remicade (infliximab), or Humira (adalimumab).
 See: Facts About Rituxan